Car parking FAQs

 What personal details are held in the car park machine and can I be identified?

 The data held by each car park pay-and-display machine to verify the membership card is a single unique encrypted code per member.
 No personal information on any supporter is held in the car park machines and no member can be identified from their scan except by the National Trust.

 How will the data that is gathered from membership scanning be used?

-The data we gather from this will be used in a variety of different ways.
+The data we gather from scanning your membership card will be used in a variety of different ways.
 It will be used to allocate National Trust funds accurately to the places you visit to help them maintain facilities and footpaths, as well as enable us to manage our car parks more effectively.

 We use summary data for analysis to understand which types of members are visiting which sites and when, to ensure we can provide the right facilities and information, as well as gain some understanding of average drive times people are making to our places.

-And, as with membership card scans at properties, when you have given us permission we’ll use the data collected to offer you a more personalised experience of the National Trust through more tailored communications, and it will make us more efficient so even more of your money will go towards caring for the places you enjoy.
-In some instances, it will also help us plan how to get the on-site offer right for you.
+And, as with membership card scans at properties, if you have given us permission, we’ll use the data collected to offer you a more personalised experience of the National Trust through more tailored communications.
+It will also make us more efficient so even more of your money goes towards caring for the places you enjoy and, in some instances, it will also help us plan how to get the on-site offer right for you.